ridedott/merge-me-action/README.md

 ### Opting in for GitHub merge info preview API

-You may opt-in for using GitHub merge info preview API, which enables the action to respect branch protection rules configured for the repository such as `Require status checks to pass before merging` and `Require branches to be up to date before merging`.
+You may opt-in for using GitHub merge info preview API, which enables the action to respect strict branch protection rules configured for the repository (`Require status checks to pass before merging` and `Require branches to be up to date before merging` options).

 ```yaml
 jobs: